-Today, we will give you 21 fun tools to help you learn something new everyday.
+Today, we will give you 21 fun tools to help you learn something new every day.

-These tools maximize the use of the internet and your smartphone or computer to help you in your learning goals.
+With the rise of virtual learning, these tools maximize the use of the internet and your smartphone or computer to help you in your learning goals.
 In addition, you could check out over a hundred new skills that you can learn today in this post.

 So, here are the tools to help you develop or strengthen your love of learning to help you reach the success you’ve envisioned for yourself.

 Do you get excited about new information?
 This app will provide you with a daily feed of interesting tidbits of information from different areas of interest, such as science and technology, geography, personal growth, and more.

 The app presents these pieces of facts and trivia in individual posts that feature the text and either an image or video (for the visual learners).
 It enables you to digest the information in less than ten minutes.